davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 **Sneak attack**: Once per turn, when you hit with an melee attack against a Flanked enemy add your level to the damage.

-Shadow walk: As a Move action before you have used your Standard action this turn, if your are not engaged make an opposed Will roll against the enemy with the highest Will within 6".
+**Shadow walk**: As a Move action before you have used your Standard action this turn, if your are not engaged make an opposed Will roll against the enemy with the highest Will within 6".
 If you win the roll remove yourself from play.
 At the start of your next turn, return at a position that you could have moved to normally during your turn.
-You deal double damage
+You deal double damage with your first attack that turn.
+If you lose the roll, take your Standard action as normal.

-Tumble
+**Tumble**: You gain +5 to Disengage checks.

 #### Ranger

-Double melee attack
+**Double melee attack**: If you are fighting with two one-handed weapons or daggers you can make a double melee attack.
+If your first attack is a natural even roll (hit or miss), you can make a second attack as a free action.
+You gain a -2 damage penalty to both attacks.

-Double ranged attack
+**Double ranged attack**: If your are fighting with a ranged weapon that doesn't need to be reloaded or that you have actions enough to reload, you can make a double ranged attack.
+If your first attack is a natural even roll (hit or miss), you can make a second attack as a free action.
+You gain a -2 damage penalty to both attacks.

-Lethal hunter
+**Lethal hunter**: Once per game, choose an enemy, the Critical Hit range of your attacks against that enemy expands by 2 (usually from 20 to 18+) for the rest of the game.